alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 	```
 	.\KEEPTraining-env\Scripts\activate
 	```
-	3. Generate the jupyter configuration file using the following command
+	3. Generate the Jupyter configuration file using the following command
 	```
 	jupyter notebook --generate-config
 	```